 Hard-boiled eggs can seem ho-hum, until you brine them in a seasoned soy sauce mixture, which adds salt, a sweet note, tang from vinegar and a touch of intrigue from aromatics.
 Soy-Brined Hard-Boiled Eggs will be your new go-to, and should impress your brunchers!

-How do you make Soy-Brined Hard-Boiled Eggs?
+How to make Soy-Brined Hard-Boiled Eggs

 It’s so, so easy to make soy sauce eggs.
 They’re also known as shoyu tamago.